hasan-almujtaba/vue-starter/README.md

 See [Vite SSG Initial State](https://github.com/antfu/vite-ssg#initial-state) for configuring initial state

-### Deploy to Vercel
+### Deploy to Netlify

-Go to [Vercel](https://vercel.com/new) and select your clone, OK along the way, and your App will be live in a minute.
+Go to [Netlify](https://app.netlify.com/start) and select your clone, OK along the way, and your App will be live in a minute.